DeannaCarina/EcoMenses/README.md

     <li>The features in the turquoise section will not be implemented as it would be unwise to focus on these features until a later date</li>
 </ul>

 As can be seen from the chart below, 50% of all of the features are in grey - this isn't great as these features are either less important or less viable due to my own coding knowledge.
 This shows that the project has potential for bugs and a large potential for scope creep.
 There are also no features that have been ommitted, again this isn't great as I may also be affected by time comstraints due to the size of the project and the amont of features that need to be implemented.
+The importace score is also much higher than the viability score, again, this isn't great because there are mupliple important features than need to be implemented yet I might not have the knowledge or skills to implement them.

 <img src="readme_assetts/strategy/ivchart.png" width="500px"><br>
 <img src="readme_assetts/strategy/ivtable.png" width="500px">